 At the time of writing the exact source of this E. coli outbreak is still not known, although almost all cases have occurred in Germany or were directly linked to travel there.
 But while the primary focus remains identifying the source of the outbreak and treating those affected, scientists have already expressed alarm at the fact that this particular strain of E. coli – E. coli O104:H4 – is resistant to several classes of important antibiotics.
 And the consensus is that one of the most likely reasons for the development of this multiple-resistant strain is the misuse of antibiotics in intensive livestock farming systems.

-Daniel and Sylvia King raise AWA sheep at Quiet Acres Farm in Grottoes, Virginia.
-The couple began farming in 2008 because of a love of pasture-based farming and an increasing demand for their grassfed lamb.
-They now have 40 Katahdin ewes, a breed which they selected for its easy care, good hooves, parasite-resistance and overall hardiness.
-On the growing consumer awareness of pasture-based farming, Daniel says, “Pasture-based farming has become more popular – our customers want to know how the animals are raised, and they want to feel good about it.
-We have always been committed to high standards of animal welfare.
+Sylvia King raises AWA sheep at Quiet Acres Farm in Grottoes, Virginia.
+Sylvia and her late husband, Daniel began farming in 2008 because of a love of pasture-based farming and an increasing demand for their grassfed lamb.
+Sylvia now has 40 Katahdin ewes, a breed selected for its easy care, good hooves, parasite-resistance and overall hardiness.
+On the growing consumer awareness of pasture-based farming, Sylvia says, “Pasture-based farming has become more popular –customers want to know how the animals are raised, and they want to feel good about it.
+Quiet Acres Farm has always been committed to high standards of animal welfare.
 For me, Animal Welfare Approved is not just a label – I live it.”

 Following a study published today on the discovery of MRSA in British milk, the Soil Association is calling for the end of routine antibiotic use in dairy farming.

 A new type of MRSA bacteria was discovered by scientists from Cambridge University in samples of milk taken from cows with mastitis.
 This is the first time that MRSA has been found in farm animals in the UK.

 Commenting on the research, Helen Browning OBE, Director of the Soil Association said: